computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 because they're a successful small data science consultancy.
 I think there's a lot of potential in the area of data science and data engineering.
-While not all companies have a need for custom software development, the need to move and understand data is pretty universal, and serviceable by individuals or small teams.
+While not all companies have a need for custom software development, the need to move and understand data is pretty universal, and serviceable by individuals and small teams.

 ### Hello Velocity